 They came in after the Big Four.
 We actually use PWC, KPMG and EY and we’ve also had other firms take a look at our filings.
 I was just surprised at the things that Ashland found.

-In New York, the company had an audit underway for 2012 - 2014.
-Ashland’s New York single state specialist, a former NYS auditor, identified several apportionment issues that were available to be claimed.
+In New York, the company had an audit underway for 2012 – 2014.
+Ashland’s New York Single State Specialists, a former NYS auditor, identified several apportionment issues that were available to be claimed.
 Ashland prepared the writeup, the cosmetics company presented it to the state auditor and the issues were approved.
 Their adjustment resulted in a tax reduction of approximately $950,000.

-In Illinois, tax years 2010 - 2015 were open and Ashland’s senior team identified over $750,000 in refunds resulting from the removal of entities from the Illinois filing group.
+In Illinois, tax years 2010 – 2015 were open and Ashland’s senior team identified over $750,000 in refunds resulting from the removal of entities from the Illinois filing group.
 Ashland prepared the amended returns for the cosmetics company to file.
-This refund was approved after a small reduction due to an issue unrelated to the Ashland identified issue.
+This refund was approved and Illinois refunded the money to them.
 Needless to say, the company was very pleased.